 Many speeches and language pathologists recommend doing different exercises to strengthen those vocal cords.
 Your voice, like the muscles in your body, benefits from certain exercises to make them stronger and more resistant to damage.

 It is important to take some time out of the classroom to recoup your strength.
 Using those sick days to be away from school and to allow yourself to heal is extremely important.
-Think outside of the box when it comes to ways to save your voice.
+Think outside of the box when it comes to ways to save your voice and stay healthy.